GuillermoGJ03/GuillermoGJ03.github.io/index.md

 ### FPGA-controlled cyber-physical Pong game

-This project was done in collaboration with Intel and consisted of making an application-specific cyber-physical system using an FPGA, a hardware programming device that serves as a digital circuit design and prototyping tool
+This project was done in collaboration with Intel and consisted of making an application-specific cyber-physical system using an FPGA.

 In this team project, a Pong game was made in Processing and controlled by the FPGA using the built-in accelerometer and an infrared sensor.
 I contributed mainly by writing the code for the FPGA to function as the contol unit, specifically DE10-Lite Altera MAX 10 FPGA model, using VHDL as the hardware descriptor language and Intel Quartus Prime as the software design.